Dan McKee: Governor of Rhode Island

 McKee was sworn in as the 76th governor of Rhode Island on March 2, 2021.

 In 2021, during the COVID-19 pandemic in Rhode Island, McKee said his main priority was to advance COVID-19 vaccine rollout and contain the outbreak.
 By July 4, Rhode Island had fully vaccinated over 633,000 people, 70% of its eligible adult population.
 It was the fifth state to reach that milestone.
 Also in July, McKee terminated the state mask mandate, but extended the COVID-19 emergency declaration to August 6, citing the prevalence of the highly transmissible Delta variant.

 On February 8, 2022, McKee announced that Rhode Island would lift mask mandates as the infection rate fell.

 In September 2021, McKee signed legislation that reclassified simple possession of 10 grams or less of certain controlled substances as a misdemeanor rather than a felony.
 He signed the legislation at Project Weber/RENEW's office.

 On February 22, 2022, McKee announced that he was running for reelection to a full four-year term.
 He won the September 13 Democratic primary, defeating four challengers in a close race.
 He defeated Republican nominee Ashley Kalus in the general election.

-As governor, McKee's approval rating has continuously dropped, and he is now one of the nation's least popular governors.
+As governor, McKee's approval rating has continuously dropped, and he is now one of the nation's least popular governors; this is largely due to anger following the longtime closure of the Washington Bridge.

-McKee supports gun control and has said he would support an "assault weapons" ban.
+McKee supports gun control and has said he would support an assault weapons ban.